alephdata/aleph/docs/installation.md

 and `aleph_beat_1`.
 You can access these services anytime by running `docker-compose run <app|worker|beat> bash`.

+## Front-end

+Aleph is transitioning the front-end codebase towards a more modern architecture and while this is still a work-in-progress, some of the features already landed and should make the front-end development easier.

+Having an LTS version of Node.js with NPM, first you will need to install the development packages (at the moment the build tool uses Webpack 2):
+`npm install`.

+In order to build the front-end you will need to run: `npm run build`.

+TODO: Finish up.

 ## Production deployment

 Aleph runs on PostgreSQL and ElasticSearch along with a couple of system